FactorySimPy/FactorySimPy/docs/basic_components.md

 **Statistics collected**

-The split component reports the following key metrics:
+The splittercomponent reports the following key metrics:

 1. Total number of items unpacked and pushed
 2. Number of items discarded (non-blocking mode)